 This appendix provides a worked example of how half-hourly demand traces are scaled for the outlook period.
-This covers the three passes of the method described in Section 1.
+This covers the three passes of the method described in Section 6.

 The example begins with a financial-year time series of demand to be scaled to predefined targets.
-It has been prepared by taking demand from a reference year and converting the values to OPSO-lite (removing influence of PV, other non-scheduled generation, CSG, ESS and EVs).
-The example trace is shown in Figure 26.
+It has been prepared by taking demand from a reference year and converting the values to OPSO-lite (removing influence of PV, ONSG, LNG, ESS and EVs).
+The example trace is shown in Figure 24.

-Figure 26 Prepared demand trace
+Figure 24 Prepared demand trace